-To report a child in need of protective services, dial protective services at 1-800-387-5437.
+To report a child in need of protection, dial protective services at 1-800-387-5437.
 This is a 24-hour confidential hotline.
 Your name is not given to the

-- The Judge may adjourn or recall the case at a later date.
-The child will be returned home with or without certain conditions.
-The conditions may require Department of Social Services to supervise the child’s living condition.
-There may also be the condition that the Department and the parents or guardians for support services and custody.
-If the Department does not see any improvement in the family situation and considers the child in need of protective services, the Judge will allow the case to be recalled at any time before the later court date.
+- The Judge may delay the case until a later time.
+During this time, the child will be returned home with or without certain conditions.
+These conditions may require Department of Social Services to supervise the child’s living condition.
+There may also be the condition that the Department and the parents or guardians reach an agreement for support services and custody.
+If the Department does not see any improvement in the family situation and considers the child in need of protective services, the Judge will allow the case to continue.

 - The Judge may place the child under Temporary Guardianship for 1 year.
 If the child were under 6 years of age, the temporary guardianship would be for a maximum of 9 months.
 Guardianship under a Temporary Guardianship Order is shared with Child Services.
-They will place the child in a foster home, an institution or the child’s own home.
-During this time, the child’s parents or guardians may have “access” to the child, or visits to the child during this time.
-They also may be required to financially contribute to the child’s upkeep.
-An application by the parents, guardians or the Department must be made to the Court to end or extend the Temporary Guardianship.
+They will place the child in either a foster home, other institution or the child’s own home.
+During this time, the child’s parents or guardians may have access to the child with certain conditions or in the form of visits.
+They may also be required to financially contribute to the child’s day-to-day expenses.
+An application by the parents, guardians or the Department must be made to the Court in order to end or extend the Temporary Guardianship.

-- The Judge may place the child under Permanent Guardianship and the parents or guardians will permanently lose all rights to the child.
-Visits between the parents or guardianship and the child are still possible under the Permanent Guardianship order.
-It is also possible to obtain Joint Guardianship Orders which splits guardianship between the parents or guardians and the Children’s Guardian.
-Visits or split guardianship orders will not be allowed if they interfere with the adoption of the child.
+- The Judge may place the child under Permanent Guardianship, where the parents or guardians will permanently lose all rights to the child.
+Visits between the parents or guardians and the child are still possible under the Permanent Guardianship order.
+It is also possible to obtain Joint Guardianship Orders, in which guardianship will be split between the parents or guardians and the Children’s Permanent Guardian.
+Visitation or split guardianship orders will not be allowed if there will be interference with the adoption of the child.
 Although Permanent Guardianship may be ordered when the child is first found to be in need of protective services, the most common Court Order is for Temporary Guardianship.
 If the family home situation does not improve, the Children’s Guardian may then apply for Permanent Guardianship.

-The 24-hour hotline for reporting children in need is 1-800-387-5437.
+The 24-hour hotline for reporting children in need of protection is 1-800-387-5437.
 All reported cases are investigated.

 organization that children may call for help when they suffer neglect, abuse or any other problems at home.